 The smallest custom style, CIC instruments fit deeply and entirely within the ear canal.
 They fit mild-to-moderate hearing losses and offer high cosmetic appeal as they’re nearly invisible when worn.

 ITC instruments sit in the lower portion of the outer ear bowl, making them comfortable and easy to use.
-Because they’re slightly larger than CIC models, they have a longer battery life and can host additional features such as directional microphones for better understanding in noisy environments, programming push-button, and/or a volume control.
+Because they’re slightly larger than CIC models, they have a longer battery life and can host additional features such as directional microphones for better understanding in noisy environments, a programming push-button, and/or a volume control.
 They fit mild and moderate hearing losses.

 Full Shell or In-the-Ear (ITE)

 Full shell models sit flush within the outer ear bowl.
-Their size allows the maximum number of additional controls and feature such as directional microphones requiring space on the outer portion of the instrument.
+Their size allows the maximum number of additional controls and features such as directional microphones requiring space on the outer portion of the instrument.
 They use a larger battery size than the smaller styles, and can fit a larger receiver with enough power for even some severe hearing losses.
 Because of their flexibility, they’re widely recommended for mild-to-severe hearing loss.

-Behind-the-ear (BTE) models sit behind or on top of the outer ear, with tubing that routes sounds down into the ear that connects to an ear tip or ear mold to secure them in the ear canal.
+Behind-the-ear (BTE) models sit behind or on top of the outer ear, with tubing that routes sounds down into the ear, which connects to an ear tip or ear mold to secure them in the ear canal.
 BTEs come in colors to blend with hair or skin tones, or there are chrome colors, leopard print and other funky designs to suit personal styles.
 Different BTE sizes accommodate different features, controls, battery types and degrees of power (larger instruments generally have more power than smaller ones).
 While many people choose discreet BTEs that are unnoticeable when worn, others are tempted to show off the cool designs.

 Mini BTE with slim tube and tip

 Mini BTEs are designed to hide behind the outer ear, and have ultra-thin tubing to discreetly route sound into the ear.
-The tubing connects to a soft tip that sits in the ear canal but doesn’t occlude it.
+The tubing connects to a soft tip that sits in the ear canal, but doesn’t occlude it.
 The result is a natural, open feeling as airflow and sound enter the ear naturally around the tip, while amplified sound enters through the tip.
-This is known as “open fitting” and is recommended for mild-to-moderate high-frequency losses.
+This design is known as “open fitting” and is recommended for mild-to-moderate high-frequency losses.